helpermethod/zip-forge/README.md

 }
 ```

-The `directory` method adds directories to the ZIP file and can itself contain `file` or `directory` invocations.
+The `ZipForge.directory` method adds directories to the ZIP file and can itself contain `file` or `directory` invocations.

 ```java
 import java.nio.charset.StandardCharsets;